-If you have a head for heights then a trip to the top of the CN Tower is a must.
-The walkway that runs around the viewing platform at the top is probably best left to those who do not suffer from vertigo, though.
+If you have a head for heights, then a trip to the top of the CN Tower is a must.
+Book a table at the 350-metre high, 360-degree revolving restaurant at the top to dine with a view.

 Back on terra firma you’ll find the Hockey Hall of Fame right on Yonge Street in downtown Toronto.
 Canadians take their ice hockey very seriously, and if you want to really immerse yourself in Canadian culture then try to catch a game during your trip to Toronto.
-The Maple Leafs of the National Hockey League are the pride of the city but if tickets aren’t available, the Marlies of the American Hockey League also play downtown.
-Toronto is host to several others sports teams including the Raptors of the NBA, the Blue Jays of Major League Baseball, and the Argonauts of the Canadian Football League.
-Toronto FC of Major League Soccer is another very popular draw for locals.
+The Toronto Maple Leafs of the National Hockey League are the pride of the city but if tickets aren’t available, the Toronto Marlies of the American Hockey League also play downtown.